Dual-Channel Multiplex Graph Neural Networks for Recommendation: Methodology

 \subsubsection{Multiplex Relation Embedding Aggregation}

-In this section, we use LightGCN~\cite{he2020lightgcn} as an information dissemination mechanism to learn the embeddings of users and items from each relation.
-For the $r$-th relation in the multiplex bipartite graph, LightGCN utilizes the user-item interactions to propagate the embeddings as follows:
+In this section, we use LightGCN~\cite{he2020lightgcn} as an information dissemination mechanism to learn the node embeddings from different relations.
+For the $r$-th relation in the multiplex bipartite graph, LightGCN utilizes user-item interactions to propagate embeddings as follows: